telerik/report-server-docs/knowledge-base/installation-stuck-backup.md

     If you see that user input is needed, complete those steps now and close the PowerShell instance.

-3. Repeat Step 2 to confirm there is no longer any need for user input when a new instance in launched.
+3. Repeat Step 2 to confirm there is no longer any need for user input when a new instance is launched.
 4. Run the Report Server installer with backups enabled.